mx1001/hardops_manual/docs/boolean.md

 ## Hard Ops and Booleans

 **[Booltool](https://blenderartists.org/forum/showthread.php?336498-BoolTool-0-2&p=2659836&viewfull=1#post2659836) is no longer required** The hotkeys I once used booltool for have been added into the core of hard ops and supports the drawing and interconnecting systems as a result.
+This allows for deeper interaction and and possible expansions on the workflow independent of changes outside of our control.

 The hotkeys are as follows:

 - ctrl + numpad minus (difference boolean)
 - ctrl + numpad plus (union boolean)